movestore/animation-moveVis/README.md

 deployment, or tag being animated should have at least 2 (preferably more) fixes.
-If your data set has high temporal resolution, spans over a large time period and/or contains a large amount of individuals, pay close attention to the first two settings (**Temporal resolution for alignment** and **Unit of your alignment resolution**).
+If your data set has high temporal resolution, spans over a large time period and/or contains a large amount of individuals, pay close attention to the two settings (**Temporal resolution for alignment** and **Unit of your alignment resolution**).

 ### Input type